 False beliefs are a bit like ants!
 If you find one in your kitchen, there are bound to be others, even if you don’t immediately see them.
 Getting rid of one or two doesn’t solve the whole problem.

 If you feel you’ve rethought speech as soon as you’ve sorted out the first false belief, you are liable to miss deeper false beliefs, and your new foundation might end up not being quite as firm as you would like.

 Let’s take an example

 If you are reading this page, it’s likely someone once told you that if you put the sound ‘c’ with the sound ‘a’ and the sound ‘t’, you make the word ‘cat’.

 That’s a good thing to tell someone just learning to read – no doubt about that.

-The problem is, you can learn to refer to the sounds in technically more accurate ways without challenging the underlying belief that ‘cat’ is made by putting together three sounds.
+The problem is, you can learn to refer to the sounds in more technical ways without challenging the underlying belief that ‘cat’ is made by putting together three sounds.

-Now that might seem such a self-evidently true belief it is not really worth the effort of challenging it.
-But be honest – have you ever really tested it?
-Have you ever actually recorded a ‘c’-sound and an ‘a’-sound and a ‘t’ sound, and put them together to see what they make?
+Now c+a+t=cat might seem so self-evidently true that it’s not really worth the effort of challenging it.
+But be honest — have you ever really tested it?
+Have you actually recorded the sounds, and put them together to see what they make?